sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 Content-Type: application/json
 ```

-You will probably see something similar to the image below - no information for the images we have.
+You will probably see something similar to the image below for all of the images - no information.

 ![No Metadata for Images](../resources/images/lab-image-skills/no-images-info.png)

-## How can we fix it
+## How can we fix it?

 We will fix it, but there is a challenge for you increase your learning about Predefined Skills.
 The next steps will guide you through the challenge and don't worry if you get stuck (that's why it's a challenge!), we will share the solution, too.